junior1242/Trucksy/README.md

    ```

 - We are using [Expo Go](https://expo.dev/go) for the output on android device for developers.
-- We are using a [development build](https://docs.expo.dev/develop/development-builds/introduction/) for testing as well as for users.
+- We will using a [development build](https://docs.expo.dev/develop/development-builds/introduction/) for testing as well as for users.